 2 – Manoa Falls

 Explore Hawaii's very own rainforest with a hike through a dense trail of tropical trees that eventually lead to a freshwater pool and waterfall.
 The stage for several LOST episodes and Jurrasic Park, this popular trail is well-maintained and offers a lot to discover in this tropical paradise.
 Budget at least half an hour to get to the falls from the parking lot.

 For something completely different, head over to the most Westerly point in Oahu that has been called “Untouched Oahu.”
 Aside from an old railroad track and a few abandoned cars, this trail really takes you away from the hustle and bustle of the city.
 What makes this hike unique is that you can find a wide variety of sights along the way which include sand dunes, the crashing of ocean waves against rocks, and tidal pools full of life.
 It's recommended that you do this hike in the morning as there isn't much cover from the sun.

-With Honolulu being the perfect home base for all of your adventures on Oahu, make sure you check out the article I wrote for Hipmunk for the #HipmunkCityLove project where I share all of my secrets about affordable hotels in Honolulu.
+With Honolulu being the perfect home base for all of your adventures on Oahu, make sure you check out the article where I share all of my secrets about affordable hotels in Waikiki.

 Need a 2 day itinerary?
 I have you covered too!